 Refinancing Do's and Don'ts

-To refinance is pay off one or more old debts by getting a new loan from a new or existing lender.
-Refinancing is a common way for homeowners to take advantage of lowered interest rates or improved credit scores.
-It is sometimes an appropriate way to resolve financial problems, but often tends to make matters worse.
+To refinance is to pay off one or more old debts by getting a new loan from a new or existing lender.
+Refinancing is a common way for homeowners to take advantage of lowered interest rates or improve their credit scores.
+It is sometimes an appropriate way to resolve financial problems but can often make matters worse.
 As with any financial decision, it pays to do research and read the small print.

 This article provides a general overview of what to do and what not to do when refinancing a loan.
 See FindLaw's Debt Negotiation and Settlement and Mortgage and Loan Basics sections for related articles and resources.